 Explore the Humanities at Stanford

 Are you passionate about ideas?
 Fascinated by the past?
-Do you think that literature, philosophy, and history help us better understand the present?
+Think that literature, philosophy, and history help us understand the present?

 Then you won't want to miss this exciting opportunity to explore some of the decisive turning points in world history.